wellesleynlp/emilythesis/README.md

 #### `alignments/`
 - Contains forced alignents and transcriptions for the text-dependent classifier
-- The 7 subfolders correspond to ach of the 7 transcribed accents
+- The 7 subfolders correspond to each of the 7 transcribed accents
 - Simple transcriptions of speech files are organized by accent.
 The format is a `.csv` file compiled via releasing transcription tasks on Amazon Mechanical Turk, then personally cleaned up by the author. _*Note: errors still exist in some transcriptions._

 #### `trans-results/` and `untrans-results/`